ECB willing to act fast to boost inflation, says Draghi

-Mario Draghi highlighted changes to the ECB's asset purchase program and deposit rate as possible tools to stop inflation from falling further below its target of just under 2 percent.
+Mario Draghi highlighted changes to the ECB's asset purchase programme and deposit rate as possible tools to stop inflation from falling further below its target of just under 2 percent.

 Draghi said the risk had increased that the ECB would miss that target.
 "If we decide (on Dec.
 3) that the current trajectory of our policy is not sufficient to achieve our objective, we will do what we must to raise inflation as quickly as possible," he told a conference in Frankfurt.